Xela3026/workflows-docs/docs/tools/domains.md

 ## Accessing Data

 To access the data stored in a domain, make a GET request to it.
-The URL of this request will be formatted as "<BrandName type="dms"/>/namespaces?domain=&#123;&#123;domain-name&#125;&#125;", where &#123;&#123;domain-name&#125;&#125; is the name of the domain you are retrieving data from.
+The URL of this request will be formatted as "<EnvironmentConfig type="dms"/>/namespaces?domain=&#123;&#123;domain-name&#125;&#125;", where &#123;&#123;domain-name&#125;&#125; is the name of the domain you are retrieving data from.
 Once you make this request with the proper authentication, the response to your request will include the `"body"` stored in the domain.